 Deep dish, self-rising crust, wheat crust, "light" varieties and even organic pizzas are now an option at your local grocery store.

-Brands like Amy's, Kashi and California Pizza Kitchen have entered the market giving consumers healthier, organic and less traditional options for their
+Brands like Amy's, Kashi and California Pizza Kitchen have entered the market giving consumers healthier, organic, and less traditional options for their frozen entree.

 That, in turn, has forced brands like DiGiorno, Tombstone, Red Baron and Totino's to add new crust and topping varieties as well as light options to their line of products.
 This is good for all of us.
 More selection and better ingredients are making these pizzas more than just a "fast food" with a reputation of being unhealthy and boring.

-While the main players in the frozen pie market, such as DiGiorno and Tombstone, are striving to offer healthier options, there are a couple brands that have taken healthy frozen pies to the next level.
-Brands such as Amy’s and Kashi have hit the frozen pizza scene with untraditional pizza varieties for those looking for a healthier lifestyle and diet…pushing the traditional brands to follow along with healthier options as well.
+While the main players in the frozen pie market such as DiGiorno and Tombstone are striving to offer healthier options, there are a couple brands that have taken healthy frozen pies to the next level.
+Brands such as Amy’s and Kashi have hit the frozen pizza scene with nontraditional pizza varieties for those looking for a healthier lifestyle and diet…pushing the traditional brands to follow suit.

-Amy’s pizzas are a little higher in price, with some pizzas as high as $7.99, but you do get all natural ingredients.
+Amy’s pizzas are a little higher in price, but you do get all natural ingredients.

 This pizza does include cheese.

-Take a look at the various Frozen Pizza brands and compare nutritional value, tips for cooking, price and taste (we'll let you tell us about taste - see below).
+Take a look at the various Frozen Pizza brands and compare nutritional value, tips for cooking, price and taste (we'll let you tell us about taste!).

 Home Run Inn Pizza

 Started by a popular pizza joint in the Chicago area, this pizza has gained quite a following.